-In 2007 Metro Arts launched its satellite facility in Norman Park, 5km from Metro Arts’ building in the CBD, which provides much needed additional and affordable artist studios for creative practitioners in Brisbane’s inner South-East.
+In 2007 Metro Arts launched its satellite facility in Norman Park, 6km from Brisbane’s CBD, providing much needed additional and affordable artist studios for creative practitioners in Brisbane’s inner South-East.
 The facility is close to bus services and the Norman Park Ferry Stop (which runs between Norman Park and New Farm Park).

 97 Wynnum Road, Norman Park

 The Norman Park facility was established as an initiative of Metro Arts, Brisbane City Council and Arts Queensland through the Gritty Places program and continues with the support of Brisbane City Council.
 The Substation provides much needed space and opportunities for Brisbane artists and is a valuable part of the local community and its creative culture.

 In 2019 Norman Park Substation was refurbished and now has a large kitchen and communal meeting area.
 This project was proudly funded by a Building Stronger Communities grant from the Brisbane City Council, and supported by the Lord Mayor’s Community Fund.